LaunchCodeEducation/java-web-development/src/chapters/enums/exercises.rst

 #.
 Change the index template to display a table of each planet name and its year in earth days.

    #.
 In ``templates/index``, create a table element and add the appropriate bootstrap class.
    #.
-The table can be style to your liking and add a message to let the users know what data you are displaying
+The table can be styled to your liking.
+   #.
+Add a message to let the users know what data you are displaying
       with the ``yearLength`` field.

 #.
 If you wish, add another field to ``Planets``.
 You can find plenty of information on `NASA's web site <https://solarsystem.nasa.gov/planets/overview/>`__.